Power Wheels tend to come with plastic wheels that lose traction over time, and adding a layer of rubber adds traction to Power Wheels toy cars.

 Your tires are ready for repairs before you apply a final rubber coating to give the tires traction.
 Prepare a work area covered with newspapers to cover any spill that can happen during your DIY project.

 Why Should You Fix Cracks Before the Rubber Coat?

-At times you may not want to alter the tires with adding more rubber if there is not enough room to do so.
-If this is the case we recommend you just replace the Power Wheels tire.
+At times you may not want to alter the tires by adding more rubber if there is not enough room to do so.
+If this is the case, we recommend you just replace the Power Wheels tire.